 The world is undergoing a revolution in Artificial Intelligence (AI).
 If you’ve ever wondered how Gmail knows which ones of your emails are spam, AI systems are using machine learning algorithms to analyze large sets of existing data to filter your incoming emails.
 Machine learning is a subset of AI in which machines learn to complete tasks without being explicitly programmed.
 Without us noticing, AI systems are permeating many of the industries and services we use today.
 AI enables e-commerce platforms to make product recommendations, firms to provide legal advice online, and even police to detect the likelihood of crime in certain areas.
+Even bookkeeping apps like ZipBooks are using machine learning and AI to categorize transactions and manage small business finances automatically.

 All this is possible due to systems that are trained to find patterns in large datasets and make predictions.
 The shift towards a world where AI plays a crucial role in its functioning is only a matter of time now.
 This means a social and economic change more pronounced than the one that took place after the industrial revolution.
 As a low-income country on the lower rungs of the industrial ladder, Nepal will face unique challenges as AI shapes societies and economies globally.
 The purpose of this article is to contextualize the opportunities and challenges of AI and offer possible strategies for future.